Login

 The Gaussian linear model and exact statistical inference

-Least-squares asymptotics and approximate inference
+Least-squares asymptotic and approximate inference

 Testing for heteroskedasticity and Generalized Least Squares